Scofield009/Afolabi-A-Ibikunle/README.md

-- 👋 Hi, I’m Afolabi Ibikunle
+- 👋 Hi, I’m Afolabi Ibikunle, i am an aspiring software and devops engineer
 - 👀 I’m interested in starting a career as a sofware Engineer
 - 🌱 I’m currently learning Software Engineering with Altschool Africa
 - 💞️ I’m looking to collaborate on Real life Projects